unjs/giget/README.md

 ### GitHub Actions

 If your project depends on a private GitHub repository, you need to add the access token as a secret.
+Please see GitHub Actions docs on [creating secrets for a repository](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
 In your workflow, refer to the token as shown in the example below:

 ```yml
 - name: Install packages